 Today I want to introduce some sweethearts to you.
 These little honey make money and healthy food for you.
 They are stingless bees (or meliponines), the honeybees that don’t sting.
 Stingless bee is known as Kelulut in Malaysia and Tantadan (local Dusun name) in Sabah.
 Belonging to the family Apida, kelulut is closely related to honey bees, and they are also the honey producer and important pollinators in tropical and subtropical regions.

 Stingless bees are very common in Sabah.
 If you have a garden or orchard, there is a 80% chance that you could spot a kelulut hive nearby.
 Usually they build their nests in hollow trunks, wall cavities, and even crevices in your house wall.
 Stingless bees are always found busy harvesting nectar in the countryside.
 If you sweat a lot, some of them would land on your skin to collect salt.

 Stingless bees are only 1 centimetre or less in body length.
 Their tiny size allows them to access small flowers.
 Though they produce honey in small quantity, kelulut honey is more nutritious and highly priced.
-It is a trend that more and more Sabah village house farms kelulut, as the kelulut honey has good demand and can generate hundred to thousands dollars of easy side income every month.
+It is a trend that more and more Sabah village house farms kelulut, as the kelulut honey is in good demand and can generate hundred to thousands dollars of side income easily every month.